Bluford Shops products are not intended for children under 14.

 Features

-Products bearing Western Pacific and Chicago & North Western marks are made under trademark license from Union Pacific Railroad Company.
+Products bearing Union Pacific, KATY, and Cotton Belt marks are made under trademark license from Union Pacific Railroad Company.

 Cornfields